 - It is important that you have thought about how to handle problems and home-sickness before you apply.
-If difficulties should arise you will be stronger, and see that problems can even become a challenge.
-In cases where problems become so extensive that neither you nor the host family are able to cope with it and a break-up becomes inevitable, both parties are entitled to four weeks notice (beginning the first of the next month).
-Shorter notice is only acceptable during the trial period.
-Any break-up is to be discussed with Atlantis beforehand.
+Most challenges that arise are opportunities for personal growth.
+However, if problems become so extensive that neither you nor the host family are able to cope with them and a termination of your contract becomes inevitable, both parties are entitled to four weeks notice (beginning the fist of the next month).
+Shorter notice is only applicable during the trial period.
+Any termination of contract is to be discussed with Atlantis beforehand.

 Will I get the opportunity to learn Norwegian?

-If you want to learn Norwegian, you must expect to pay for it yourself.
+If you want to learn Norwegian, you must expect to pay for Norwegian courses yourself.
 Atlantis organizes Norwegian courses in Oslo.
 You can also ask your host if there are any courses in the local area.